-The artificial intelligence (AI) bandwagon for search and recommendations has become crowded, with virtually every vendor touting its AI fortification.
-Not surprisingly the question that arises is, does the AI work?
+The artificial intelligence bandwagon for search and recommendations has become crowded, with virtually every vendor touting its AI fortification.
+Naturally, this leads to one key question: does the AI actually work and how can you tell?

 In what follows, we unravel the intricate interplay between interpretability and ML, ensuring that you can understand the goal of the model, be able to control (configure) it, and then measure its performance.
 This convergence is what is desired to enhance the product discovery journey.